 To maximize the impact of your marketing efforts, your website should be part of your comprehensive marketing mix.
 A website copywriter can look at all the elements–brochures, ads, press releases, sales letters, etc.–and create web content that strategically complements these other tools in your sales arsenal.

 All promotional materials should be cohesive, working together to establish your brand and stake your claim in the market.
 They should all use the same voice for consistency throughout your brand.
 That’s the best way to leverage your investment in marketing and increase your ROI.

 Despite what you learned in high school English, your copywriting shouldn’t read like a term paper or a business report.
 B-O-R-I-N-G!

 Website copy should sound casual and conversational, almost like you are chatting with a friend.
 Sentences should be short and paragraphs limited to one key thought each for easy comprehension.

 While good spelling and grammar are important, of course, what’s most critical in composing web copy is the writing style.

 The truth is that formal writing makes most people yawn.
 (Sorry Mrs. Butler in English 101; I know you meant well.)
 No one wants to visit a website that reads like a term paper.

 There’s an awful lot of exciting media competing for the visitor’s attention.
-If your website copy isn’t compelling, if it doesn’t reach out and grab your visitor by the lapels, they won’t be interested in learning about your products and capabilities.
+If your website copy isn’t compelling, if it doesn’t reach out and grab your visitor by the lapels, if it doesn’t answer their burning questions, they won’t be interested in learning about your products and capabilities.

 The best way to stand out among the millions of companies on the web is to have good content.
 Many websites are poorly written and poorly organized.
 You’ve probably read plenty that shocked you with their bad English and confusing organization.
 That’s not how you inspire online trust.